 | || ||0.25%||$500||Investors with less than $10,000|

 | || ||0.25% - 0.40%||$0||First-time investors with low savings balances|

 Bottom Line: Should You Use Wealthfront?

 Wealthfront is a great, low-cost option for online investing services.
-It has powerful software that is particularly useful if you have less than $10,000 to invest.
-You won’t pay any management fees on your first $10,000 of investments.
+It has powerful software that is useful to investors of all levels.
 Wealthfront is best for people who are interested in long-term investing and it offers a number of account types.
 Its flat-rate fee of 0.25% is hard to beat.
 Investors with over $100,000 get the benefits of direct indexing and investors with over $500,000 also get access to advanced indexing, Wealthfront’s version of smart beta.
 The thing to remember is that this robo-advisor is completely automated and online.
 There are no human advisors who you can discuss your investments with.
 This may be a drawback for some people but a selling point for others.